-In the opinion of Bond Counsel, under existing law and subject to the conditions described in "TAX MATTERS" herein, (a) interest on the 2022A Bonds (i) is not included in gross income for federal income tax purposes, and (ii) is not an item of tax preference for purposes of the federal alternative minimum tax; and (b) interest on the 2022B Bonds is includable in gross income for federal tax purposes.
-Further, in the opinion of Bond Counsel, the 2022 Bonds, their transfer and the income therefrom (including any profit made on the sale thereof) are exempt from taxation within the Commonwealth of Virginia.
+In the opinion of Bond Counsel, under existing law and subject to the conditions described herein in the section entitled "TAX MATTERS," (a) interest on the Bonds (i) is not included in gross income for federal income tax purposes and (ii) is not an item of tax preference for purposes of the federal alternative minimum tax for individuals.
+However, for taxable years beginning after December 31, 2022, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Internal Revenue Code of 1986, as amended (the "Code")) of certain corporations in determining the applicability and amount of the federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
+Bond Counsel is further of the opinion that the Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, are exempt from taxation by the Commonwealth and any of its political subdivisions.
 See "TAX MATTERS" herein.